 The Luxembourg national ID card looks like an American driver’s license and is now available for the first time through consulates and embassies.
 In Luxembourg and across the European Union, the national ID card is a legal form of identification.
 You can also use it for country-to-country travel within the European Union.
 A Luxembourg ID card is quite different than a US identity card.
 This is because it is a digital card with a PIN when requested.

 In order to access government services in Luxembourg, you will need to have access to a government-approved e-card reader.
 (You will likely do this when you file taxes.)
 You can purchase these online, and we’re happy to help you order one and obtain a PIN code.
 As a resident of the USA, you will not normally need an e-ID reader.
 However, we understand that some clients will be eager to obtain one.
+Many people will find it easier to get a LuxTrust Token using the app, which is a new virtual option that doesn’t use the reader.

-For consular jurisdictions when applying for Passports and (e)-IDs:
+Info for consular jurisdictions when applying for Passports and (e)-IDs:

-- Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington: The Consulate General of Luxembourg in San Francisco for visas and passports;
+- Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, and Washington: The Consulate General of Luxembourg in San Francisco for visas and passports;

-- Residents of Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont: The Consulate General of Luxembourg in New York for visas and passports;
+- Residents of Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont: The Consulate General of Luxembourg in New York for visas and passports;

 - And residents of all other states, Mexico, and Canada should refer to the Embassy of Luxembourg in Washington, D.C.